Dynamsoft/capture-vision-nodejs-samples/README.md

 // https://www.dynamsoft.com/customer/license/trialLicense -> Barcode Reader -> Desktop/Server
 // The current used license is valid for 1 day.
 LiceseManager.initLicense('DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9');

-//// In some cases you need custom templates provided by Dynamsoft Support
-// CaptureVisionRouter.initSettings('path/to/template');

 (async()=>{
     // you can get the image from https://github.com/Dynamsoft/capture-vision-nodejs-samples/blob/main/AllSupportedBarcodeTypes.png